 Cons: On the warmer side, waterproofing isn’t GORE-TEX

 Merrell has been a staple in outdoor footwear since it started in 1983, and the Moab 3 is just the latest in the “Mother Of All Boots” (MOAB) line.
-As Daniel Zweier said of the low-top version in his review of The Best Hiking Shoes, it’s “the dad shoe of hiking.”
+The low-top is also a favorite in our Best Hiking Shoes, where we called it “the dad shoe of hiking.”
 And while that is a mild burn on this shoe’s styling, it also speaks to how versatile it is.
 The idea is that you can wear this boot for a wide variety of applications, be it hiking, yard work, or simply needing some extra support under your feet.
 Each iteration of this boot is a quality advancement on the last.
 The Moab 3’s newest additions include more cushioning and the use of partially recycled materials.

 Best Women’s Hiking Boots